galaxyproject/training-material/topics/admin/tutorials/pulsar/tutorial.md

 >
 {: .hands_on}

-You'll notice that the Pulsar server has received the job (all the way in Sydney!) and now should be installing bwa-mem via conda.
-Once this is complete (which may take a while - first time only) the job will run and the results will be returned to Galaxy!
+You'll notice that the Pulsar server has received the job (all the way in Australia!) and now should be installing bwa-mem via conda.
+Once this is complete (which may take a while - first time only) the job will run.
+When it starts running it will realise it needs the *E. coli* genome from CVMFS and fetch that, and then results will be returned to Galaxy!

 > ### {% icon tip %} PulsarClientTransportError with BWA-MEM
 > Q: I got the following error the first time I ran BWA-MEM with Pulsar: `pulsar.client.exceptions.PulsarClientTransportError: Unknown transport error (transport message: Gateway Time-out)`.
 When I re-executed the job later, it worked without problems.
 Can the time-out be avoided?